 A couple of weeks ago, I had the honor of talking to Sam Goodman, The HOP Nerd, about human and organizational performance.
 I was fascinated by the approach that tugs on everything we’re used to seeing in EHS.
 As I did my own research, I noticed only a handful of resources explain the true value of human and organizational performance.
 So, here’s a quick takeaway from our conversation.

 Let’s start with the technical definition of human and organizational performance.
 It is a scientific approach to better understanding how people perform and why they make mistakes.
 HOP is a set of principles for leadership to utilize, that works to build resilience towards human error, especially for leadership.
 But why is that necessary?

 Even as kids we don’t shy away from saying “it wasn’t me, I didn’t do it” or better yet, “it was X, Y did it!”
 So, it’s no surprise that we see the same reaction happening in the workplace.
-Managers, Directors, frontline workers, or just about everyone is inclined to point the finger at someone.
+Managers, Directors, frontline workers, or just about everyone tends to point the finger at someone else.